commonhaus/foundation/governance/ip-policy-guidance.md

 ---
 status: draft
 ---
-# Commonhaus IP Policy Guidance
+# The Commonhaus Foundation IP Policy Guidance

-The purpose of this guide is to make it straightforward for projects to follow the [Commonhaus IP Policy][IP Policy].
+The purpose of this guide is to make it straightforward for projects to follow the [The Commonhaus Foundation IP Policy][IP Policy].

 Of course, the source of truth remains the [IP Policy][].